actix/actix/README.md

 ```

 All communications with actors go through `Address` object.
 You can `send` message
-without waiting response or `call` actor with specific message. `MessageHandler`
+without waiting response or `call` actor with specific message. `ResponseType`
 trait defines response type for message, `Item` and `Error` for value and error respectevily.
 There are different types of addresses.
 [`Address<A>`](https://fafhrd91.github.io/actix/actix/struct.Address.html) is address